West Highland Way

 West Highland Way Open Street Map - Mobile GPS Map with Location tracking

 The historic Kings House Hotel is a popular place for a pit stop on the route.
 The inn dates from the 17th century making it one of the oldest in Scotland.
-It has an interesting history having been used as a barracks after the battle of Battle of Culloden in 1745.
+It has an interesting history having been used as a barracks after the Battle of Culloden in 1745.
 The Kings officers used it to patrol and keep the"Highlanders" under control.
 They serve quality food and have a nice warm fire to warm yourself by on colder days.
 The hotel is also often surrounded by several deer, adding to the spectacular view.
 It's located in a fabulous spot in Glencoe at postcode PH49 4HY for your sat navs.